An Active Learning Framework for Efficient Robust Policy Search

 \section{Active Learning for Efficient Trajectory Sampling}

+Existing approaches for Robust Policy Search are based on collecting trajectories at various parameters from $\mathbb{P}$, and using some subset of these trajectories to optimize the policy being learned.
+As mentioned before, the number of trajectories required can be very large, up to 2 orders of magnitude more than required for a standard RL problem.
+Although Robust Policy Search is expected to require more data than standard RL, improvements to its sample efficiency are still necessary in order for it to be viable in complex real-world systems.

 To motivate our developments to improve on the sample efficiency, we start with the observation that there is some functional dependence of the performance of a given policy on the model parameter corresponding to a task under consideration.
-The CVaR objective estimation process of EPOpt disregards this functional dependence as it does not assume such a thing exists (in the sense that even if the performance was completely independent of the model parameter, it would still be able to come up with a sample from the bottom $\epsilon$ percentile of trajectories).
-Thus, an unavoidable side effect of this process is that EPOpt discards many of the trajectories it collects (for $\epsilon=0.1$, 90\% of the collected trajectories are discarded).
-Here, we wish to devise a strategy to utilize this information effectively so as to minimize such wastage.
+Existing approaches all disregard this dependence when evaluating their objective, leading to increased sample complexity.
+The increase in sample complexity is more severe when using the CVaR objective such as in \cite{epopt}, due to having to discard most of the trajectories collected in order to estimate the CVaR.
+In fact, for a standard value of $\epsilon=0.1$, 90\% of the collected trajectories need to be discarded (more generally, a $1-\epsilon$ fraction).
+Here, we wish to devise a strategy to utilize the information from the aforementioned functional dependence effectively so as to minimize such wastage.